Updated June 28, 2023

-The term “derivative” refers to the financial instrument whose value depends on the value of the underlying asset, such as equities, currency or commodities.
-A financial instrument is known as a “commodity derivative” when the underlying asset of the contract is a commodity.
-In a commodity market, the primary economic sector products are traded instead of manufactured products.
+The term “derivative” refers to a financial instrument whose value depends on the underlying asset’s value, such as equities, currency or commodities.
+A financial instrument is known as a “commodity derivative” when the contract’s underlying asset is a commodity.
+In a commodity market, the primary economic sector products trade instead of manufactured products.
 The list of underlying commodities includes metals, gas, agricultural products, oil, minerals, freight rates, emissions trading credits, weather, etc.

 Explanation of Commodity Derivatives

-Most of the commodity markets around the globe primarily trade in oil, metals, and agricultural products, such as barley, wheat, maize, sugar, cocoa, coffee, cotton, milk products, etc. These commodity derivative contracts include spot prices, futures, forwards, and options.
+Most of the global commodity markets primarily trade in oil, metals, and agricultural products, such as barley, wheat, maize, sugar, cocoa, coffee, cotton, milk products, etc. These commodity derivative contracts include spot prices, futures, forwards, and options.
 Examples of some of the other more sophisticated underlying assets include environmental instruments, interest rates, freight contracts, swaps, etc.

 Examples of Commodity Derivatives

-Now, let us look at some of the examples of commodity derivatives to understand how they work.
+Let us look at some examples of commodity derivatives to understand how they work.

-Let us assume that a trader entered into a contract in the month of November 2020to deliver 100 tons of steel at $500/ton in the month of January 2021.
-Here, the trader is assured that he has a buyer at an acceptable price, while the buyer can plan in advance as he knows the raw material cost in advance with certainty.
-Determine the profit or loss made by the buyer if in the month of January 2021
+Let us assume that a trader entered into a contract in the month of November 2020 to deliver 100 tons of steel at $500/ton in the month of January 2021.
+Here, the trader assures that he has a buyer at an acceptable price, while the buyer can plan in advance as he knows the raw material cost in advance with certainty.
+Determine the profit or loss made by the buyer in the month of January 2021

 - the spot price of steel goes up to $525/ton